On this page:

 RubyMine provides the following ways of marking a directory as a cookbook:

 - RubyMine recognizes a cookbook and suggests to configure it.
 To see the suggestion to configure, start typing into a recipie file:

 - Command Mark Directory As on the context menu of the Project tool window:

-- The Project Structure page of the Settings dialog:
+- The Project Structure page of the Settings/Preferences dialog:

 - It is possible to invoke code completion for any Chef resource: